Hydraulic mining: Legal action landmark case

 Vast areas of farmland in the Sacramento Valley were deeply buried by the mining sediment.
 Frequently devastated by flood waters, farmers demanded an end to hydraulic mining.
 In the most renowned legal fight of farmers against miners, the farmers sued the hydraulic mining operations and the landmark case of Woodruff v.
-North Bloomfield Mining and Gravel Company made its way to the United States District Court in San Francisco where Judge Lorenzo Sawyer decided in favor of the farmers and banned hydraulic mining on January 7, 1884, declaring that hydraulic mining was "a public and private nuisance" and enjoining its operation in areas tributary to navigable streams and rivers.
-Hydraulic mining on a much smaller scale was recommenced after 1893 when the United States Congress passed the Camminetti Act which allowed such mining if sediment retention structures were constructed.
+North Bloomfield Mining and Gravel Company made its way to the United States District Court in San Francisco where Judge Lorenzo Sawyer decided in favor of the farmers and limited hydraulic mining on January 7, 1884, declaring that hydraulic mining was "a public and private nuisance" and enjoining its operation in areas tributary to navigable streams and rivers.

+Hydraulic mining on a much smaller scale was recommenced after 1893 when the United States Congress passed the Camminetti Act which allowed licensed mining operations if sediment retention structures were constructed.
 This led to a number of operations above sediment catching brush dams and log crib dams.
 Most of the water-delivery hydraulic mining infrastructure had been destroyed by an 1891 flood, so this later stage of mining was carried on at a much smaller scale in California.

 Beyond California

 Although often associated with California due to its adoption and widespread use there, the technology was exported widely, to Oregon (Jacksonville in 1856), Colorado (Clear Creek, Central City and Breckenridge in 1860), Montana (Bannack in 1865), Arizona (Lynx Creek in 1868), Idaho (Idaho City in 1863), South Dakota (Deadwood in 1876), Alaska (Fairbanks in 1920), British Columbia (Canada), and overseas.
 It was used extensively in Dahlonega, Georgia and continues to be used in developing nations, often with devastating environmental consequences.
 The devastation caused by this method of mining caused Edwin Carter, the "Log Cabin Naturalist", to switch from mining to collecting wildlife specimens from 1875–1900 in Breckenridge, Colorado, US.

-Hydraulic mining was also used during the Australian gold rushes where it was called hydraulic sluicing.
+Hydraulic mining was used during the Australian gold rushes where it was called hydraulic sluicing.
 One notable location was at the Oriental Claims near Omeo in Victoria where it was used between the 1850s and early 1900s, with abundant evidence of the damage still being visible today.

-Hydraulic mining was used extensively in the Central Otago Gold Rush that took place in the 1860s in the South Island of New Zealand, where it was also known as sluicing.
+Hydraulic mining was used extensively in the Central Otago gold rush that took place in the 1860s in the South Island of New Zealand, where it was also known as sluicing.

 Starting in the 1870s, hydraulic mining became a mainstay of alluvial tin mining on the Malay Peninsula.

 Hydraulicking was formerly used in Polk County, Florida to mine phosphate rock.